Tasks and Limits#

 configuration.integrate_inplace(vel, dt)

-Near a singularity, the primary task demands huge joint velocities to make progress.
-The damping task pushes back, forcing the solver to accept some tracking error rather than produce extreme motion:
+Near a singularity, satisfying the primary task requires large joint velocities.
+The damping task penalizes these, causing the QP to accept some tracking error in exchange for bounded motion.

 With regularization: the arm accepts tracking error to stay stable.